ipfs/ipfs-desktop/README.md

 ### Which flags do we use to boot IPFS?

-By default we use the flags `--migrate=true --routing=dhtclient` when running the IPFS daemon.
+By default we use the flags `--migrate=true --routing=dhtclient ----enable-gc=true` when running the IPFS daemon.
 They can be changed via the configuration file, which can be easily accessed as mentioned above.

 ## License